-also includes establishments primarily engaged in providing satellite terminal stations and associated facilities connected with one or more terrestrial systems and capable of transmitting telecommunications to, and receiving telecommunications from, satellite systems.
-Establishments providing Internet services or Voice over Internet Protocol (VoIP) services via client-supplied telecommunications connections are also included in this industry."
-The SBA has developed a small business size standard for this category; that size standard is \$32.5 million or less in average annual receipts.
-According to Census Bureau data for 2007, there were 2,383 firms in this category that operated for the entire year.
-Of these, 2,346 firms had annual receipts of under \$25 million and 37 firms had annual receipts of \$25 million or more.
-Consequently, we estimate that the majority of these firms are small entities that may be affected by rules adopted pursuant to the Notice.
+46. Electric Power Generators, Transmitters, and Distributors.
+This U.S. industry is comprised of establishments that are primarily engaged in providing specialized telecommunications services, such as satellite tracking, communications telemetry, and radar station operation.
+This industry also includes establishments primarily engaged in providing satellite terminal stations and associated facilities connected with one or more terrestrial systems and capable of transmitting telecommunications to, and receiving telecommunications from, satellite systems.
+Establishments providing Internet services or voice over Internet protocol (VoIP) services via client-supplied telecommunications connections are also included in this industry.148 The SBA has developed a small business size standard for "All Other Telecommunications," which consists of all such firms with gross annual receipts of \$32.5 million or less.
+149 For this category, census data for 2012 show that there were 1,442 firms that operated for the entire year.
+Of these firms, a total of 1,400 had gross annual receipts of less than \$25 million.150 Consequently, we estimate that the majority of these firms are small entities that may be affected by rules adopted pursuant to the Notice.